JOIN THE TEAM

 TIMELINE: Works scenic build period of March 23rd - April 20th, as well as tech week.

-Wardrobe Crew: Assists actors getting in and out of costume, along with any quick changes that may happen during the show.
+Wardrobe Crew/Dresser: Assists actors getting in and out of costume, along with any quick changes that may happen during the show.
 Assists with any mending or maintenance of costumes.
 Launders costumes between set shows.
 Assists with coordinating the setup and strike of dressing rooms.
 Must be comfortable being on their feet and have a basic knowledge of hand sewing and mending.

 TIMELINE: Works tech week and all performances with minimal introductory meetings with Wardrobe Supervisor pre-tech.